 1. Specifically, the DV Data comparable database is a vital tool.
 It has been good source to analyze the data to get insight on proportion of clients and their demographics.
-For instance, we found the majority are Black/African American or White, with a predominant number being female clients in the comparable database.
+This data's primary value to the CoC has been to assess the size/scope of the problem and relevant demographics, family composition, and subpopulation membership.
 This demographic insight is essential for designing interventions.
-Moreover, details about disabling conditions and prior residences, such as emergency shelters, motels/hotels, rentals without housing subsidies, and stays with family or friends, help the CoC in making data-informed decisions to address the unique challenges faced by these survivors which we gather from the comparable database.
+Moreover, details about disabling conditions and prior residences, such as emergency shelters, motels/hotels, rentals without housing subsidies, and stays with family or friends, help the CoC in making data-informed decisions to address the unique challenges faced by these survivors.
 Historically, our CoC has leveraged HMIS data to delve deeper into the experiences related to domestic violence and homelessness.
 It serves as a tool to provide historical trends or patterns associated with domestic violence, thereby allowing the CoC to anticipate and respond proactively to emerging needs.